DCHHV/HHV_admin_scripts/README.md

 `./presentation_send_badge_offer_email.py file.csv`

 Send offer of human badge to presenter, uses "texts/presentation_human_badge.inc" as the main body.
 This script is special because it also creates a system to uniquely identify the presenter to help ensure a safe badge exchange with an unknown individual.
 Running this script makes a unique ID, using the first name of the presenter, with a 6 digit number appended to it.
 This ID is sent in the email, and also appended to a file called "presenter_badge_uniqIDs" with their full name and the ID.
 The presenter brings this information to the meeting and the identity of the presenter can be reasonably validated.

+`./presentation_send_feedback_request.py file.csv`

+Send a followup email asking about what feedback the presenter might have about their speaking experience.